Preparing Your Proposal - Pre-Award: Proposal Preparation & Submission

 J. Special Cases - Sub-Contracts

-If the University receives an award and a portion of the activity is to be sub-contracted to another entity, Research Administration assists the PI in development of a sub-contract which outlines the sub-contractor's role in meeting the requirements of the award.
-Research Administration forwards the sub-contract to the sub-contractor for review and signature.
+If the University receives an award and a portion of the activity is to be sub-contracted to another entity, Grants Management assists the PI in development of a sub-contract which outlines the sub-contractor's role in meeting the requirements of the award.
+Grants Management forwards the sub-contract to the sub-contractor for review and signature.
 Upon return of the executed document, the PI should complete a Financial Impact Statement.
-Research Administration forwards the sub-contract and Financial Impact Statement to University Counsel, where review and appropriate signature(s) and seal (if necessary) are obtained.
+Grants Management forwards the sub-contract and Financial Impact Statement to University Counsel, where review and appropriate signature(s) and seal (if necessary) are obtained.
 When the University is the recipient of a sub-contract similar procedures are followed.
-Please direct any questions on sub-contracts to Research Administration.
+Please direct any questions on sub-contracts to Grants Management.